IRSS-UBC/WorkstationBestPractices/README.md

 ### Avoid Saving Files on the C: Drive
 - The **C:\ drive** is primarily for the **Windows operating system and essential software**.
 - Storing large files here can lead to **slow performance and system instability**.
+- Avoid having your cloud storage (OneDrive, Sync) save to your C:\ drive.

 ### Use a Dedicated Storage Drive
 - Save research data and models on a **separate partition** (e.g., **D:\ or E:\ drive**).